radinkaputri/klausal/README.md

 del - Delete file/folder from Drive
 log - Get the Bot Log
 shell - Run commands in Shell
-restart - Restart the Bot
-stats - Bot Usage Stats
-ping - Ping the Bot
-help - All cmds with description
+restart - or /r Restart the Bot stats - Bot Usage Stats ping - or /p Ping the Bot help - All cmds with description
 ```